 The mission of the Institutional Privacy Office is to monitor compliance with federal and state privacy regulations, as well as general industry privacy standards for restricted or sensitive information collected, used, and/or retained by the University.
-This office provides the centralized oversight and compliance relating to applicable laws, regulations and policies that govern privacy related activities for the University.
-The Institutional Privacy Office will be committed to University outreach including University training, and assisting members of the user community in conducting their activities to the highest level of integrity, confidentiality and professionalism.
+This office provides the centralized oversight for compliance relating to applicable laws, regulations and policies that govern privacy related activities for the University.
+The Institutional Privacy Office is committed to University outreach including training and assisting members of the user community in conducting their activities to the highest level of integrity, confidentiality and professionalism.

 The University of North Carolina at Chapel Hill is an equal opportunity and affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to age, color, disability, gender, gender expression, gender identity, genetic information, national origin, race, religion, sex, sexual orientation, or status as a protected veteran.

 Required Education and Experience

 Bachelor’s degree is required.

 One to three years of experience in privacy compliance or risk management.

 One to three years of experience in privacy compliance or risk management within higher education.

 Three to five years of experience in a legal or regulatory capacity.

 Extensive experience reviewing and approving legal contracts and research related agreements.